Aznoryusof/candidate_chatai/README.md

     ```

 ## 2. Deployment with Docker
-In this section, the three services that will be deployed in docker containers
+In this section, the **three services** that will be deployed as docker containers
 are:
 - Backend Model API using Flask
 - Backend Model Server using [llama.cpp](https://github.com/ggerganov/llama.cpp)
 - Frontend Chat Interface Application using Streamlit

-Run the following docker instructions in the main directory.
+Run the following docker instructions in the main directory for each of the service.

 1. Backend Model API using Flask.<br>
     Build the docker image.